terrell/cubscout/README.md

 user = Cubscout::User.find(12345)

 # Cubscout::User.find returns one Cubscout::User object, from
-# which attributes can be read
+# which attributes can be read. attributes can be read as snake case or camel case.
+puts user.firstName
 puts user.first_name
 ```